mo-shaffei/buddy_allocater/README.md

 # buddy_allocater
-C based simulation which implements the buddy allocater algorithm based on a shortest remaining time next scheduler algorithm.
+C based simulation which implements the shortest remaining time next OS scheduler algorithm with buddy alogrithm used as the memory manager.